TE 92M AUTOMATED CLUTCH FRICTION TEST MACHINE

 Temperature sensors are provided to monitor the fluid temperature and the bottom surface of the stationary specimen.

 The rotating specimen is mounted on a flange using a modular clamping system to accommodate a range of diameters and spline arrangements.
 Parts of the clamp are manufactured to suit the spline arrangements on the rings.
-The flange locates on the outer diameter of the shaft and is fixed in place by a pin that passes through the flange hub and shaft.

 Lubrication

 A number of options are available for lubricating the contact, depending on the test work being carried out.
 The JASO standard requires the use of specific clutch components and an oil volume of 100 ml whereas other tests may use over 1 litre of fluid in the reservoir.
-Different reservoirs are required to accommodate the required test specimens and fluid volumes.
+Different reservoirs may be required to accommodate the required test specimens and fluid volumes.

 Safety